X-Men (film): Filming

-Design and effects
+Design and visual effects

 The filmmakers decided not to replicate the X-Men costumes as seen in the comic book.
 Stan Lee and Chris Claremont supported this decision.
 Claremont joked, "you can do that on a drawing, but when you put it on people it's disturbing!"
 Producer/co-writer Tom DeSanto had been supportive of using the blue and yellow color scheme of the comics, but came to conclude that they would not work onscreen.
 To acknowledge the fan complaints, Singer added Cyclops' line "What would you prefer, yellow spandex?"—when Wolverine complains about wearing their uniforms—during filming.
 Singer noted that durable black leather made more sense for the X-Men to wear as protective clothing, and Shuler Donner added that the costumes helped them "blend into the night".
+The black leather outfits were inspired by The Matrix (1999), as studio executives felt it would help for the film's success.

 Oakley, Inc. provided the red-lensed glasses worn by Cyclops, a customized version of the company's own X-Metal Juliet.
 Wolverine's claws required no cast of Hugh Jackman's hands, and were built so he could easily put them on and take them off for safety reasons.
 Production had insisted that they be attached at all times under a full prosthetic sleeve but designer Gordon Smith refused to do it.
 Production also insisted on real metal blades, which Smith also refused to do, making injection-moulded plaster blades instead.
 Hundreds of pairs were built for Jackman and his stunt doubles.